-George Canning, who appears as Britain’s foreign secretary in Napoleon in America, later became the country’s shortest-serving prime minister.
-Canning was a clever, ambitious and controversial politician who held important government posts during the Napoleonic Wars and aftermath.
-A skilful propagandist, he promoted the scathing caricatures of Napoleon that appeared in Britain at the time.
-In 1809 Canning fought a duel with the war secretary, Lord Castlereagh, which severely damaged his career.
-Supported by his friend, Lord Liverpool, Canning returned to government after Napoleon’s defeat.
-Though most of his colleagues disliked him, and King George IV hated him, the Tories couldn’t stay in power without him.
+George Canning, who appears as Britain’s foreign secretary in Napoleon in America, was a clever, ambitious and controversial politician who held important government posts during the Napoleonic Wars and aftermath.
+He later became the country’s shortest-serving prime minister.
+A skilful propagandist, Canning promoted the scathing caricatures of Napoleon that appeared in Britain at the time.
+In 1809 George Canning fought a duel with the war secretary, Lord Castlereagh, which severely damaged his career.

 George Canning was born on April 11, 1770, in London.
 His father (also named George) was an impoverished Irish barrister who died on his son’s first birthday.
 To support herself and her toddler, Canning’s mother, Mary Ann Costello, became an actress.
 After an unsuccessful London debut, she took work in provincial theatres.